maksuturva/woocommerce_payment_module/readme.md

 [https://www.sveapayments.fi](https://www.sveapayments.fi/)

 ## Changelog

+### 2.1.7
+* Fixed woocommerce available payment gateways -hook added only when request is not for admin page (reported issue #23)

 ### 2.1.6
 * Fixed some bugs seen on the logfile and meta box is not rendered when payment method is not yet selected.